betsyandmitchellgettingmarried/weddingsite/index.md

 <div class="home">

   <h1 class="page-heading">Welcome to our wedding website.
-We are so excited to have you!<br>Check back every so often.
-We will be making updates.</h1>
+We are so excited to have you!<br>Check back every so often as we will be making updates.</h1>

 <img src="{{ site.baseurl }}/images/chestnut.jpeg" alt="HTML5 Icon" style="width:400px;height:500px;">